Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 A 16-gram float would be suitable for very large rivers like the Niagara River.
 For most Wisconsin rivers, a 4-gram to 6-gram float is preferred.

-Best Baits for Float Fishing in Wisconsin
+Best Baits To Float Fish

 - Salmon Eggs and Trout Eggs: These baits can be highly effective for trout, steelhead, and salmon during certain times of the year.